Protect your invention typically in 10 days

 - PCT National phase application: You can file this application within 31 months from the global filing date.

 What Is Included In Our Package?

 This required step, in case you haven’t done so.
 Previously, we jump on the way to how to complete the patent registration process, you should know whether a patent is going to be available for it or not.
 For this, you need to go to www.legalraahi.com/patent-search.
 This necessary step, in the event that you haven’t done as such.

 - After the patentability search, the innovator ought to set up an application in Form 1.

 - Then, you have to attach patent detail with every application.
-This is done in Form 2, where complete or provisional specification is referenced relying upon the condition of development.
-In the event that it is provisional specification, then a time-period of 12 months is given for one to finish the invention and file entire application.
+This is done in Form 2, where the complete or provisional specification is referenced relying upon the condition of development.
+In the event that it is a provisional specification, then a time period of 12 months is given for one to finish the invention and file the entire application.

 - At long last, you have to submit in your patent draft.
 Based on this draft, the patent office will decide whether the patent could be allowed or not.